-In January 2016 the Company has signed with the Walloon Region an agreement to enjoy a cash advance for a total amount of EUR 1,254,000 to cover a maximum of 55% of eligible expenses incurred by the Company during a research phase of two years (from January 1, 2015 until December 31, 2016) for the development of the house dust mite treatment.
+The refundable cash advance covers a maximum of 55% of eligible expenses incurred by the Company during a research phase of two years (from January 1, 2015 until May 31, 2017) for the development of the house dust mite treatment.
 This cash advance is not bearing any interest.
 Pursuant to that agreement, a decision from the Company, between 2017 and 2026 to proceed with the commercialization of the product resulting from the subsidised R&D program would trigger the non-revocable repayment of 30% of the advance granted (EUR 376,000).
-In addition the Walloon Region is entitled to a fee of 0,12% on the sales during the first 120 months of commercial exploitation up twice the initial refundable advance amount or EUR 2,508,000 taking into account the first repayment of 30%.
-When determining the amount to be reimbursed in the future to the Walloon Region under this agreement - and which is recognised among financial debts for a total of EUR 431,000 as at December 31, 2016 - Management of the Company has considered different scenario with respect of the possible outcomes of the program currently benefiting from the support of the Walloon Region.
+In addition, the Walloon Region is entitled to the payment of a fee equivalent to 0,12 % of the sales amount during the first 120 months of commercial exploitation.
+The total amount payable by the Company to the Walloon Region is capped to twice the initial refundable advance amount or EUR 2,508,000 taking into account the first repayment of 30%.

+When determining the amount to be reimbursed in the future to the Walloon Region under this agreement - and which is recognised among financial debts for a total of EUR 466,000 as at December 31, 2017 - the Company has considered different scenario with respect of the possible outcomes of the program currently benefiting from the support of the Walloon Region.

-Based on the scenarios management has considered that:
+Based on the scenarios it has been considered that:

-- 1) The probability to have to reimburse the 30% non-revocable repayment between 2017 and 2026 has a probability of 100% to occur.
-Company has therefore accounted for the NPV (at 8% discount rate) of this debt, amounting to KEUR 250 as of December 31 2016 - 2) The probability to have to reimburse the variable part (royalty of 0,12% calculated on future sales) has been fixed at 15%.
-This probability rate correspond to the rate of success generally accepted by the market for product in early clinical development.
-Taking into account this probability of success and discounting the royalty future flows at a discount rate of 8% permit to estimate the NPV as of 31 12 2016 of the variable part of the grant to be reimburse at KEUR 181.
+- 1) The probability to have to proceed to the 30% non-revocable repayment between 2017 and 2026 is close to 100%.
+Company has therefore accounted for the NPV (at 8% discount rate) of this debt, amounting to EUR 270,000 as at December 31 2017; - 2) The probability to reimburse the variable part (royalty of 0,12% calculated on future sales) has been estimated to 15%.
+This probability rate corresponds to the rate of success generally accepted by the market for product in early clinical development.
+Taking into account this probability of success and discounting the royalty future flows at a discount rate of 8%, leads to estimate the NPV of the variable part of the subsidy to be paid as at December 31, 2017 to EUR 196,000.

-As a consequence it is possible but not probable that the Company will generate in the future sales from products currently benefiting from the Walloon Region support to an extent such as the Company may have to reimburse the Walloon Region an amount in excess of the financial debt currently recognised.
+As a consequence, it is possible but not probable that the Company will generate in the future sales from products currently benefiting from the Walloon Region support to an extent that the Company may have to reimburse the Walloon Region an amount in excess of the financial debts currently accounted for.

-The determination of the amount to be eventually paid to the Walloon Region under the signed agreement is subject to a high degree of uncertainty as it depends on the amount of the future sales that the Company will generate or not in the future.
-Shall the Company review the probability to have to reimburse the variable part by an additional 10% (25% probability instead of 15 %) the amount to be paid to the Walloon Region would need to be increased by KEUR 121.
+The determination of the amount to be eventually paid to the Walloon Region under the signed agreement is subject to a high degree of uncertainty as it depends on the amount of the future sales that the Company will generate (or not) in the future.
+Should the Company review the probability to have to reimburse the variable part by an additional 10% (25% probability instead of 15 %) the amount to be paid to the Walloon Region would need to be increased by EUR 121,000.